hanasusak/cDriver_tools/README.md

 Here you can find wrapper script for cDriver R package, with example input files.
 In this way you can run **driver genes analysis** as *black box*.

-Manuscript is in preparation, and as soon it is online available we will provide a link.
+Manuscript for cDriver is in preparation, and as soon it is online available we will provide a link.

 ### Included files: